-- 1952 - The National League defeats the American League, 3 - 2, in the 1952 All-Star Game behind the pitching of Philadelphia’s Curt Simmons and Cub Bob Rush in Philadelphia.
+- 1952 - The National League defeats the American League, 3-2, in the 1952 All-Star Game behind the pitching of Philadelphia’s Curt Simmons and Cub Bob Rush in Philadelphia.
 The game is ended after five innings because of rain.
-Cub Hank Sauer’s homer with Stan Musial aboard in the 4th proves to be the deciding run.
+Cub Hank Sauer’s homer with Stan Musial aboard in the fourth proves to be the deciding run.
 (3)

 - 2008 - The Cubs bolster their pitching staff, obtaining starter Rich Harden and reliever Chad Gaudin from the A’s in exchange for right-hander Sean Gallagher, second baseman/outfielder Eric Patterson, outfielder Matt Murton, and minor league backstop prospect Josh Donaldson.
-Chicago’s dealing may be in anticipation of the trade rumors of the Brewers getting Indians’ ace, CC Sabathia.
-(1)
+(1,3)

 - (1) — The National Pastime.

 - (3) — Baseball Reference.

 - (4) — Society for American Baseball Research.